roman-milk/roman-milk.github.io/marty-misbehaves.md

+===

- ****** Marty Misbehaves ****** byJust_Plain_Bob© I stared at her for a couple of moments and then I said, "One more thing.
+I stared at her for a couple of moments and then I said, "One more thing.
 I know that this is irrational as hell, but for some strange reason I never looked on your gangbangs as you cheating on me, but when you fucked whoever it was who brought you home tonight in our own driveway that to me was cheating.
 The bottom line Marty - leave me alone.
 I'll pack in the morning and be out of here by noon."

  "Billy please, don't do this to me."